Terex (TEX) Q3 2017 Results - Earnings Call Transcript

 John D. Sheehan - Terex Corp.

-And, Andy, I'll just comeback to your first question.
-And we will follow up with you individually, but for the benefit of the others on the telephone, I would say that when you look at the guidance that we've provided today in the presentation chart, there's both guidance with respect to the company as a whole and then each of the individual segment.
+And, Andy, I'll just come back to your first question.
+And we will follow up with you individually, but for the benefit of the others on the telephone, I would say that when you look at the guidance that we've provided today in the presentation chart, there's both guidance with respect to the company as a whole and then each of the individual segments.

 The total company guidance is what I would call operative, the EPS guidance range at the middle point – midpoint of the range of $1.25 per share, the 4.9% operating margin.
 Those are the operative portions of the guidance that you should look at.
-The segment guidances are, as you can see with these squiggly lines, approximations and do approximate or do add to the overall company.
+The segment guidances are, as you can see with the squiggly lines, approximations and do approximate or do add to the overall company.
 But it is the overall company guidance that is ruling there.

 Andrew M. Casey - Wells Fargo Securities LLC